0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 <br></br>
 <h4><i>Stealing session and token</i></h4>

 <p>From this part it was clear that this is stored XSS.
 Next I had to steal the session cookie and the token.
 Description specified that token is not in the cookie though.
-Since I couldn't use my own server for exploit they offered us their which is capturing requests.
+Since I couldn't use my own server for exploit they offered us "Request Catcher" that will do the job for us.
 So first I wrote the script to steal the session: </p><br></br>

 ```javascript
 (async function(){